Daenecompass/messenger-server/README.md

 * abstract to be able to use same codebase for Workbot
   * env for privacy policy link
   * env for persistent menu?
-* Make sure feedback works
-* Look up profile on get_started
+* Look up profile on get_started?
-* make get started look up and supply context
+* make get started look up and supply context?
 * make a models folder?